ashag/KickS/README.md

 # KickS

 KickS is a mini command line application clone of Kickstarter.
-It uses [Commander] to manage command line arguments.
+It uses the Commander gem to manage command line arguments.

 ##Dependencies
   - sqlite3